-- Developed Facebook, Twitter, LinkedIn and MySpace presences for both campuses. - Improved the layout and functionality of RBay the online auction for the Chancellor's Ball.
-RBay raised more than \$2,000 toward student scholarships, as a result of increased participation and improved functionality. - Expanded service to the college and district web committee. - Launched a digital media archiving project to track and preserve valuable images and pieces of RSCCD's history. - Identified new and affordable ways to use existing and emerging technology to enhance the mission and visibility of the colleges and district. - Created and implemented new Web sites or improved existing Web sites and features for a wide range of RSCCD programs from the Digital Media Center to the Orange County Young Entrepreneur Program.
+- Supported Facebook, Twitter, LinkedIn and MySpace presences for both campuses. - Expanded functionality of online registration capability for all events district wide. - Expanded service to the college and district web committee. - Launched a digital media archiving project to track and preserve valuable images and pieces of RSCCD's history. - Identified new and affordable ways to use existing and emerging technology to enhance the mission and visibility of the colleges/district. - Created and implemented new web sites or improved existing Web sites and features for a wide range of RSCCD programs. - Assisted the college foundations by implementing an online auctions platform that doubled the revenue even though there was no realtime event.